There are different types of bank charges in Nigeria 2020, which range from savings and current account, term deposit account, lending fees, etc.

-There are three types of charges on cheques and cheque book and this was indeed introduced by the central bank of Nigeria.
+There are three types of charges on cheques and checkbooks and this was indeed introduced by the central bank of Nigeria.

-The second is called counter cheque, which costs a minimum of N50 per leaflet while for Stopped Cheques, a customer is charged N500 per order.
+The second is called a counter cheque, which costs a minimum of N50 per leaflet while for Stopped Cheques, a customer is charged N500 per order.

 3. Domiciliary Account Fee

 A domiciliary account is a type of savings account, but for foreign currency.
 People with this type of account can save any type of foreign currency in their bank account.

 Open a domiciliary account isn’t free in some banks, while some banks will give you the opportunity to create your account for free.

-If you transfer $500 from your account, be rest assured that your bank might charge you up to $20 for such transaction.
+If you transfer $500 from your account, be rest assured that your bank might charge you up to $20 for such a transaction.
 The higher the amount transferred, the higher the bank charges.

 Other bank charges in Nigeria 2020

-Apart from the types of accounts and their bank charges that i’ve listed above, there are other charges and it includes;
+Apart from the types of accounts and their bank charges that I’ve listed above, there are other charges and it includes;

-When you want to change your phone number used in your bank account, a token hardware is used for it.
+When you want to change your phone number used in your bank account, token hardware is used for it.
 It is more secured compared to OTP or token software.

-You can only buy it in the bank bank, and it costs up to N3000 or N2500 though depending on the bank.
+You can only buy it in the bank, and it costs up to N3000 or N2500 though depending on the bank.

-Requesting for statement of account
+Requesting for a statement of account

 Requesting for sta of account doesn’t come for free, you as a bank customer or an account holder can pay up to N30 for it.

-So for now, these are the bank charges in Nigeria 2020 that i know.
-You may know more and please i will be grateful if you care to share it here with us thanks.
+So for now, these are the bank charges in Nigeria 2020 that I know.
+You may know more and please I will be grateful if you care to share it here with us thanks.